-Railroad Bed above Manitou Springs is a 2.1 mile out and back trail located near Cascade, Colorado and is rated as moderate.
+Railroad Bed above Manitou Springs is a 2.1 mile moderately trafficked out and back trail located near Cascade, Colorado that offers scenic views and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until November.
 Dogs are also able to use this trail.

 Hike along a historic railroad bed through tunnels along a canyon After a brief scramble up some loose tallus to the trail this is a fairly level easy hike.
 This old railroad bed is falling into disrepair and washouts are beginning to take over.
 Be sure to hike this before it's gone.
 It is a wonderful path through history following the abandoned railroad bed above Manitou Springs.
 Along the way you will pass through 5 tunnels and explore the first half of the sixth.
 The last half of the sixth tunnel is on private property.
 A cinderblock wall with a gate will prevent you from going too far.
 A good flashlight is required for this hike.

 This trail was a complete bust.
 I searched for about 30 minutes for a trailhead of any short near the stated location and there is NONE.
 There IS a railroad bed a ways up a steep hill, but there's nowhere nearby to park and no trail.
 This may be a great hike, but this is definitely NOT where you should start.